santarini/python/montecarlo/README.md

 ### Coin Flips

-These sort of build onto each other (in this order)

 * <b>CoinFlip.py</b>
   * uses a binary to simulate a coin flip over a specified number of instances
     * Eg. Given 100 coin flips, what percentage of the time will I get heads or tails